kojoidrissa/headcount_automation/MonthlyHeadcountReportAutomation.md

     -  Cutting the leading "00" from the Employee Number

 ###Version 3: Functional Tab Config File
+DONE!

 ###Version 4: One Program To Rule Them All!
 Input Files ==> Reports
+This version will need GUI elements to let the user pick their input files.
+These will include:
+-  the 'raw data' sheet
+    -  v.
+1: if the chosen input doesn't have a sheet named "raw data", raise an exception
+    -  v.
+2: let the user PICK the sheet they want?
+Perhaps present them with a list of sheet names?
+-  the cost center-Function map
+-  perhaps the headcount summary file (for the functionalSheets.py code)
+-  The user should also be able to select their destination file

 ##Refactor notes